 Similar to most cosmetic procedures, how much your PRP hair loss treatment costs will depend on a variety of individual factors.
 This includes the level of thinning, whether or not you’ll be supplementing PRP with other treatments such as hair transplants, and much more.

-To learn more, be sure to contact Dr. Falcone and The Falcone Center for Functional, Cosmetic and Integrative Medicine at 215-586-3304.
+To learn more, be sure to contact Dr. Falcone and The Falcone Center for Functional, Cosmetic and Regenerative Medicine at 215-586-3304.

 Are PRP Hair Loss Treatments Right For You?